apache/pekko-connectors/contributor-advice.md

 ### Evolving APIs with binary compatibility

-All Pekko APIs aim to evolve in a binary compatible way within minor versions.
+All Apache Pekko APIs aim to evolve in a binary compatible way within minor versions.

 1. Do not use any default arguments